Noamir/Personetics---Jenkins-Master/README.md

-Personetics-Jenkins-Master
+**Personetics-Jenkins-Master**

-This repository spins up Jenkins Master on a container with the required plugins to deploy <TBD>.
+This repository spins up Jenkins Master on a container with the required plugins to deploy a web app project from git, using Ansible.

 Requirements:
 	- 2 Linux servers